-Standard admission tickets cost ¥1,200 for adults, and must be booked online (in Japanese).
-You need to register on the site first.
+Standard admission tickets cost ¥1,200 for adults, and must be booked online.
 These give you access to the fourth-floor “Edit Town” installation (all about editing, in case the name wasn’t clear) and Bookshelf Theater, as well as the fifth-floor Musashino Corridor and Gallery.

 To access just the first-floor manga and light novel library, you’ll need to cough up ¥600, while special exhibitions in the Grand Gallery on the same floor cost ¥1,600.

 It’s ¥3,000 for a 1-day passport on Mondays to Thursdays, and ¥4,000 on Fridays and Saturdays.
 These give you access to everything at the museum, including the special exhibitions in the Grand Gallery.